 Public transport: from Dublin, best by bus (companies: Bus Eireann and Ulsterbus).
 Frequency: a few round trips per day.
 Cost: about £ 13 return.

-New!
 From Belfast Airports.
-New!
 From December 1997, there is a regular bus service from Belfast International Airport and from Belfast City Airport to and from Derry.
 Information on times will be provided here as soon as possible.
 The point of departure from Derry is Clarendon Street, just on the northern side of the West Side Stores (150 m from the Trinity Hotel).

 Alternative ways to get from the Belfast aiports to Derry are as follows.
 From Belfast airports, take the airport shuttle bus to the Central Bus Station in Belfast.
 Bus service to/from Belfast airports is approximately half-hourly on weekdays, hourly at weekend.
 Then take a bus (or if you wish, a train) to Derry/Londonderry.